 Then, you should consider the size, as well as the number of cutouts — the curves in the guitar body that allow you to reach the frets.
 Another important consideration is the style of the guitar.
 If you buy a model that you love, and that suits the style of music you want to play, you might be more likely to stick with it.

 If you’ve started to look, you know that there are many options on the market.
 When you’re just starting, the sheer volume can be overwhelming.
 To help, we’ve done the legwork for you.
 These are our favorite five electric guitars for beginners; they’re a great place to start your search.

 With its full-size body, this LyxPro Starter Kit is a great option for adult players.
 It comes with a variety of supplies to get you started on your guitar-playing journey, including picks, a shoulder strap, and a carrying case.
 We love that it comes with an amplifier — this is something you need to get started playing, and this way, you don’t have to buy a separate amp.

 The guitar itself is sleek, with a classic shape.
-The curving body makes it easy to reach your hands to the strings and frets.
+And with the curved body, it is easier to reach the strings and frets.
 The black and white color scheme looks great, whether you’re playing in your basement or planning to use the instrument in concert.
 It’s crafted with a rosewood fingerboard and a Canadian maple neck for excellent durability and sound quality.
 With the volume and tone controls, you can customize the sound to suit your space or your preferred style of music.